Josephine Meeker: Ute uprising and Meeker Massacre

 Nathan Meeker was trying to convert the Ute to farming and Christianity, both of which they resisted.
 They were dependent on horses, hunting game, and nomadism.
-Settlers had been encroaching on Ute lands for decades, and the Utes' resentment grew as the game declined.
+White settlers had been encroaching on Ute lands for decades, and the Utes' resentment grew as the game declined.
 When Meeker plowed up one of the Utes' horse race tracks, he quarreled with a Ute.
-Meeker sent a request to Rawlins, Wyoming asking for soldiers to guard the agency.
+Meeker sent a request to Rawlins, Wyoming, asking for soldiers to guard the agency.
 On September 21, 1879, Major Thomas Thornburg left Fort Steele with 190 men.

+On September 29, the Utes learned of the approaching army and ambushed Major Thornburg and his men at Milk Creek, killing 13 men, including Thornburg and all the officers above the rank of captain; another 25 were wounded.
+A man got out to go for reinforcements; the survivors barricaded themselves behind their dead animals and wagons and held out until October 8, when help arrived.

-On September 29, the Utes attacked the agency and killed Nathan Meeker and 10 of his employees.
+The Utes then attacked the agency, killing Nathan Meeker and 10 of his employees.
 They took as captives and hostages Josephine and her mother, along with Mrs. Shaduck Price and two of her children.
 The Utes held the captives at a remote mountain camp.
-After the attack on the agency, the main force of Utes ambushed Major Thornburg and his men at Milk Creek, killing 13 men, including Thornburg and all the officers above the rank of captain; another 25 were wounded.
-A man got out to go for reinforcements; the survivors barricaded themselves behind their dead animals and wagons and held out until October 8, when help arrived.

 The Ute warrior Persune had taken Josephine as his captive and had to fight with Douglas, another warrior who wanted her.
 Persune refused to give up Meeker, keeping her with him throughout her captivity.
 His other wives helped her begin to adapt.
 Persune and the Utes regarded Josephine as his wife, according to their conventions of captives.
-According to her later testimony, she was coerced into having sex with him (raped) in his tent in the presence of his Indian wives.
+According to her later testimony, she was raped by Persune in his tent in the presence of his wives.
 To pass the time, Meeker made a dress from a blanket given her by the Utes.
 (The dress is on exhibit in the downtown Greeley History Museum, Colorado.)

+One Ute woman, Shawsheen, along with her husband, adamantly advocated for the release of the captives and their safety.
+Josephine Meeker said of her captivity, "We all owe our lives to the sister of Chief Ouray..."